serenacao/SALAD/design/concepts/Challenges/Challenges.md

 **requires** challenge exists in Challenges

-**effect** returns Exercise, Level, Frequency, Duration, Reps, Sets, Minutes, Weight for this Challenge
+**effect** returns Exercise, Level, DaysPerWeek, Weeks, and Info for this Challenge

 \_getCreator(challenge: Challenge): User or Group